Maaz-x14/NewsFlix/README.md

-Hi i am the readme and i am being used to test sync between github and gitlab
+Final testing of gitlab and github mirror sync